Fairshare and Job Accounting

 - Leverage Requeue: The requeue partitions are cheaper to run in and have a lot of capacity.
 You are more likely to find your job pending for a shorter time, even with low fairshare, in those partitions than in the higher demand non-requeue partitions.

-seff, and the historic usage graphs are invaluable assets for this.
+seff-array, and the historic usage graphs are invaluable assets for this.
 Beyond that doing analysis of your code efficiency and memory usage will help dramatically.
 Most users vastly over estimate how much memory their job actually needs, dragging down their fairshare score over time.
 Trimming these excess requests makes for more efficient usage.
-Increasing code efficiency by taking time to optimize your code base can also be very beneficial as better, more efficient algorithms mean lower usage and there for better fairshare.
+Increasing code efficiency by taking time to optimize your code base can also be very beneficial as better, more efficient algorithms mean lower usage and therefore better fairshare.